Borrowdale

-Borrowdale is a valley and civil parish in the English Lake District in the Borough of Allerdale in Cumbria, England.
-It lies within the historic county boundaries of Cumberland.
-It is sometimes referred to as Cumberland Borrowdale to distinguish it from another Borrowdale in the historic county of Westmorland.
+Borrowdale is a valley and civil parish in the English Lake District in Cumberland, England.
+It is in the ceremonial county of Cumbria, and is sometimes referred to as Cumberland Borrowdale to distinguish it from another Borrowdale in the historic county of Westmorland.

 Geography

 The valley rises in the central Lake District, and runs north carrying the River Derwent into the lake of Derwentwater.
 The waters of the river have their origins over a wide area of the central massif of the Lake District north of Esk Hause and Stake Pass.
 These origins include drains from the northern end of Scafell, Great End, the eastern side of the Dale Head massif, the western part of the Central Fells and all the Glaramara ridge.
 Near Rosthwaite the side valley of Langstrath joins the main valley from Seathwaite before the combined waters negotiate the narrow gap known as the Jaws of Borrowdale.
 Here it is flanked by the rocky crags of Castle Crag and Grange Fell.
 The valley then opens out around Grange before the river empties into Derwentwater, overlooked by Catbells, Skiddaw and Walla Crag.

 Most of the mountains at the head of Borrowdale, including Scafell Pike and Great Gable, are part of the Borrowdale Volcanic Group, a geological development from the Ordovician period.

 The B5289 road runs down the full length of the valley, and at the southern end crosses the Honister Pass to Buttermere.
 At the heart of the valley is the village of Rosthwaite, other Borrowdale villages include Stonethwaite, Seatoller, Seathwaite, and Grange.